rosaDennig/msd21_dennig_rosa/exercise3.md

 ```
 with mvn compile I build my demo example

-with javac Main.java -d build/classes
+with javac at.fhj.msd.Main.java -d build/classes

-I compiled the Main and the Calculator Class
+I compiled the at.fhj.msd.Main and the at.fhj.msd.Calculator Class

 ```